 6. Mineral and Hot Springs

 The volcanic activity throughout the islands make for some of the most unique and exhilarating aspects of the Azores.
 While pockets of hot water flows are often found in the shoreline volcanic pools, the inland hot springs provide wellness and respite to the technology obsessed American.
+When I hear someone ask, “is the Azores safe to visit,” the only dangerous parts are those too close to the boiling hot springs.
 These pools vary in size, minerality, and temperature.
 A trip to the natural parks is an accessible adventure even for the most timid traveler.
 Mineral spring fountains found throughout the towns provide an experience best described as mineral water taps directly from the source.
 These taps are easily found throughout towns and differ in temperature, effervescence, and taste.
 Don’t forget to bring a cup!

 7. Clean and Pristine

 Trash is hard to manage on an island.
 With limited availability of landfills, clunker cars often pile up in yards, and bags of garbage may fill up quickly.
 This reality is encountered frequently on island vacations; it seems as if the roads to resorts are lined with poverty and stray animals.
 This is not the case in the Azores.
 The cleanliness of the island is so efficient that even on a Friday night as the sun is setting and a band serenades the people of the main square, there are waste management employees hard at work.